 Links to various websites of interest, such as those of the State of Ohio, law schools and universities, local bar associations, legal newspapers, and the Ohio General Assembly.

-Programs aimed at fostering public understanding of the law include the Law & Media Conference for journalists, legal professionals and academics; “how-to” information for launching a “Now You’re 18” program or a “There Ought To Be A Law” essay contest for teachers, students, legal professionals and local leaders; a “free pamphlet” program for charitable non-profit organizations; the “Legal Eagle” program, involving local lawyers who provide basic legal information to consumers through radio and TV; and a link to Ohio Center for Law-Related Education (OCLRE) programs, including Mock Trial.
+Programs aimed at fostering public understanding of the law include the Law & Media Conference for journalists, legal professionals and academics; “how-to” information for launching a “Now You’re 18” program; a “free pamphlet” program for charitable non-profit organizations; and a link to Ohio Center for Law-Related Education (OCLRE) programs, including Mock Trial.

 Resources for the public are extensive.
 They include the LawFacts pamphlets, “Law You Can Use” information columns, The Law & You consumer handbook, the “Fine Print” business newsletter and Legal Basics for Small Business.

-Resources and programs for teachers and students include The Law & You, a general legal handbook with glossary, chapter summaries and Web links; the LawFacts pamphlets covering general legal topics; the "Law You Can Use" consumer newspaper columns; information about launching programs including the "Now You're 18" program for new adults and the “There Ought To Be A Law” Law Day essay contest about the lawmaking process (with lesson plans); and a link to Mock Trial and other programs of the Ohio Center for Law-Related Education (OCLRE).
+Resources and programs for teachers and students include The Law & You, a general legal handbook with glossary, chapter summaries and Web links; the LawFacts pamphlets covering general legal topics; the "Law You Can Use" consumer newspaper columns; information about launching programs including the "Now You're 18" program for new adults; and a link to Mock Trial and other programs of the Ohio Center for Law-Related Education (OCLRE).